tlacombe/topologicalUncertainty/README.md

 - From a trained (`tensorflow`, sequential) neural network.

-A more detailed experiment (reproducing a result in the reference paper) using a network trained on the `MUTAG` and `COX2` [datasets](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets) is also provided at the end of the notebook.
+Finally, an experiment (reproducing a result in the reference paper) using a network trained on the `MUTAG` and `COX2` [datasets](www.graphlearning.io) is also provided at the end of the notebook.
+For the sake of simplicity, these datasets are provided in the `./datesets/` folder.

 ### Notebook additional dependencies: